PatLeosrisook/Porfolio/Frontends/React/dashboard/README.md

 ## NOTE
 I have stored some data that the program will required to run properly inside `.env` file.
 However, this file will not be included when you cloned the project.
 So before you run the program, Please create a new `.env` file and use the same variable names inside `.env.example` file.

+### NOTE 2
+Kindly note that,for the time being, any new user created in sign up page will be assigned the same token as User1.

 Thank you :)